The Easiest DIY Gnat Trap

 Now, we’re pretty sure ours came from some soil we bought for our plants.

-But they can also get into your house from rotting food, sweet-smelling products, and even just your kitchen or bathroom having wet areas.
+But they can also get into your house from rotting food, sweet-smelling products, and even just your kitchen or bathroom which have wet areas.

 So let’s get to it!